9 years after misdiagnosis, victim wins malpractice suit

 Posted by Thomas Pettinicchi of D'Amico & Pettinicchi, LLC on Apr 02, 2013 in Failure To Diagnose

 In March 2004, a woman went to see a doctor after she had been suffering from a variety of health concerns.
 The doctor gave the woman a devastating diagnosis that no one wants to ever hear: She had terminal cancer.
 The problem, however, was that the woman did not have cancer.
 The doctor's careless misdiagnosis resulted in years of medical bills, a life-changing amputation and a lawsuit that would take nine years to resolve.
 Connecticut residents may have read about the devastating case.
-If you have become ill due to a doctor's misdiagnosis contact the skilled Connecticut personal injury lawyers at D'Amico & Pettinicchi for a free consultation.
+If you have become ill due to a doctor's misdiagnosis contact a Connecticut personal injury lawyer at D'Amico & Pettinicchi for a free consultation.

 According to reports, the woman filed her lawsuit after her physician wrongly diagnosed her pneumonia as cancer.
 He did not conduct a proper physical examination before determining it was cancer and the woman then fell into a coma as a result of the undiagnosed pneumonia.
 Her foot also had to be amputated because of the coma.
 Unfortunately, this was not the first time the doctor had faced punishment for being negligent in providing accurate care for his patients.